Australia, Say Hello to Tesla Powerwall 3. Now Available.

 Throughputs refer to how long a battery can last with a significant number of charging and discharging cycles.
 This is to confirm you are getting the most value for money and avoid premature failure.
 This is where a lot of batteries fail as their throughput figure is lower than the requirement, as seen with Tesla Powerwall.

-With such a successful solar rebate over the past few years, we, and other solar and battery companies are really excited as to how this scheme could play out and benefit everyone.
+With such a successful solar rebate over the past few years, we, and other solar and battery companies were really excited as to how this scheme would play out and benefit everyone.
+Whilst we are still hopeful in what a refined scheme could bring, we currently can’t offer incentives on the quality systems we have installed for years due to eligibility issues.

 However, there’s good news.. there are other strategies that take advantage of battery storage for a great return-on-investment.